jon-heard/obsidian-inline-scripts/README.md

 ***

 ## TUTORIAL: Add links to a note to run shortcuts
-__Inline Scripts__ allows writing links into notes that, when clicked, will run predefined shortcuts.
+The __Inline Scripts__ plugin allows writing links into notes that, when clicked, will run predefined shortcuts.
 There are a few options:
 - __iscript__ - The link can be clicked multiple times.
 Each time it is clicked, the link's displayed text is set to the expansion result of the shortcut it triggers.
 - __iscript-once__ - The link can be clicked only once.
 Once it is clicked, it is replaced with the expansion result of the shortcut it triggers.
 - __iscript-append__ - The link can be clicked multiple times.
 Each time it is clicked, the expansion result of the shortcut it triggers is appended to the end of the note.

 In addition, the links will accept "???" blocks in their shortcut text (similar to how the Button Panel handles them).
 Each "???" triggers a text input popup asking the user to enter the text with which to replace the "???".
-The shortcut link can even define the caption to show for each "???" block.
+The shortcut link can even define a caption to show for each "???" block.

 | Link text | Description |
 | --------- | ----------- |